isl/OPUS/README.md

 Inside of the folder scripts/ the appropriate scripts can be found.
 For partitioner DAP (run_dap.sh), for query translator (run_translator.sh) and for query executor (run_query.sh).

 Each script should be modified accordingly with the steps bellow.

-### Scripts modification

 In every script modify all fields of spark submit (master, memory,path_to_jar etc.)

 ### Script Arguments